-CVRD staff have advised the board that many private waste water utilities have had operational and sustainability issues.
-The staff report points to many of these problem plants being constructed under old regulations.
+Staff have reported that "Many waste water utilities challenged" A Staff report points to many of these problem plants being constructed under old regulations.
 Technology has improved.
 Locally Mount Washington has a functional private system as do newer developments around the province.
-If desired, we would be pleased to commission a study on the sustainability and reliability of the current waste water treatment options.
-However, we also think that the Province regulates this and current standards will most likely produce better results.
+We understand that the Province regulates this and that current regulations are producing sustainable results.